Predicting Personas Using Mechanic Frequencies and Game State Traces: Results and Discussion

 \subsection{Classifier Training and Testing}

 Table \ref{tab:training-details} displays the results of training and validation of the classifiers on the synthetic and human datasets.
-The SVM trained on synthetic data clearly overfits on the dataset.
-Although there are $1,500$ playtraces to train on, due to the deterministic nature of the game and the deterministic nature of A*, the personas make the same moves every time they play a given map.
-As a result, they do not perform well on the human testing set with an accuracy of $10.6\%$.
-The LSTM model is also not able to generalize well on the synthetic data, having a low accuracy during training ($50\%$) and testing ($30\%$).
-The LSTM model is not capture the essence of a player with multiple labels and ends up predicting the entire test set to be one class at a time.
+The SVM trained on synthetic data clearly fail to capture the distribution of the human players.
+Although there are $1,500$ playtraces to train on with different distribution, the synthetic playtraces distribution is far away from human data distribution.
+We think due to the purity of the synthetic agents (only runner, only monster killer, or only treasure collector), the trained classifier fails to recognize any multi-label persona.
+As a result, they do not perform well on the human testing set with an accuracy of $4.8\%$.
+The LSTM model is also not able to generalize well on the synthetic data, having a low accuracy during training ($58.1\%$) and testing ($18.6\%$).
 During training, the LSTM is not able to differentiate between treasure collector and monster killer personas (due to proximity of treasures and monsters) which causes it to classify all the treasure collector as monster killers during training.
 We believe that the lack of variety between playtraces explains this poor performance for both the LSTM and the SVM.

 Both the SVM and the LSTM models trained on the human dataset labeled using self-perception (SL) struggles to find a pattern in the training data and also performs poorly on the testing set with an accuracy of $25.9\%$ and $18.7\%$ respectively.
 This result supports the finding in Section \ref{sec:label-comparison}, that humans may be poor judges of their own play persona.